Allowed image types are jpeg,png,gif

 Max file size is 20MB

 You can find many different species of waterbird here, like waders and ducks.
 Special ones in the breeding time in spring and others, which stay over in winter.

 The Meldorfer Speicherkoog is a very large embanked area with several large lakes of different salinity, offering habitats for a variety of waterbird communities.
 It belongs to the "Nationalpark Wattenmeer" (Wadden Sea National Park) and is a protected area.
-Many birds feed on the mudflats and there are many different kinds of herons, waders, geese, ducks and swans to be seen, Sometimes you can see a White-tailed Eagle passing by or other raptors, falcons, European Marsh Harrier and others.
+Many birds feed on the mudflats and there are many different kinds of herons, waders, geese, ducks and swans to be seen, Sometimes you can see a White-tailed Eagle passing by or other raptors, falcons, Marsh Harrier and others.
 But most of all this is a paradise for waterbirds.

 Throughout the year: Great Cormorant, grebes, geese, ducks, waders, gulls, and Bearded Tit

 November-March: Whooper Swan, Greylag Goose and Greater White-fronted Goose

 The best vantage points for birdwatching are the road to Meldorfer Hafen (there is an observation tower just off the road), the sea dyke and the observation-hides in the nature sanctuaries of „Kronenloch“ in the north and „Wöhrdener Loch“ in the south.